 Town of Chapel Hill, NC

 We want to see how you’re celebrating, too.
-Share your photos and videos using the hashtags #WhereYouBelong and #ParkAndRecMonth2024
+Share your photos and videos using the hashtags #BuildTogetherPlayTogether and #ParkAndRecMonth2025

-Parks and Recreation Professionals Day on July 19
+Park and Recreation Professionals Day on July 18

 Can we get a round of applause?
 Chapel Hill Parks and Recreation wouldn’t be the wonderful resource it is without our incredible staff!
 We are so thankful for the team we’ve built and the passion that drives their work forward every day.

-More than 160,000 full-time park and recreation professionals, along with hundreds of thousands of part-time and seasonal workers and volunteers ... maintain our local, state, and community parks.
+This year’s theme, “Build Together, Play Together” is a reminder of the contributions of more than 160,000 full-time park and recreation professionals — along with hundreds of thousands of part-time and seasonal workers and volunteers — who maintain our country’s close-to-home parks.

 NRPA Park and Recreation Month Key Messages

-More than 280 million people in the United States have visited a local park or recreation facility at least once during the past year.
+According to a 2024 NRPA Park Pulse poll more than 276 million people in the United States visited a local park or recreation facility at least once during the past year.

-In the United States, 84 percent of adults seek high-quality parks and recreation when choosing a place to live.
+In the United States, eighty-six percent of adults seek high-quality parks and recreation when choosing a place to live.

 Health and Wellbeing